eduardapontel/teste/README.md

 - 📄 Know about my experiences [by clicking here](https://www.linkedin.com/in/eduarda-pontel/)

-- 🌎 I'm a native Portuguese speaker, fluent in English and learning Spanish
+- 🌎 I'm a native Portuguese speaker, fluent in English and learning German

 - ⚡ Fun fact **I started programming because of my ex**